Varieties of human cultures past and present throughout the world, emphasizing the comparative study of social systems.

 This is an advanced course for students who wish to explore the area of recovery and identification of human skeletal remains.
 This class is offered as an introduction to the field of Forensic Science.
 It also provides us with opportunity to see an application of scientific knowledge to jurisprudence.
 A detailed look into the events surrounding death will be examined.
 Since we will deal directly with the human body, some prior knowledge of the human body will be helpful although we will cover this material in class.

-Anthropological approaches to the cross-cultural study of gender relations with emphasis on societies of the non-Western world.
+Anthropological approaches to the cross-cultural study of gender relations and sexuality with emphasis on societies of the non-Western world.
 Topics vary.

 This course examines contemporary Japanese society.
 It includes a study of social institutions, processes, and culture of Japan. the course examines following areas: (a) culture (beliefs, customs, social identity); (b) social institutions (family, religion, education, work, media); (c) societal processes (socialization, deviance, urbanization); (d) inequalities (gender, income, race-ethnic, region); and (e) the politics, economy, and international position of Japan.